Víctor Guglielmotti: Personal life

 Guglielmotti made his home in Sweden and has worked for Dafo Brand, a company of fire and rescue systems.

-Following his retirement, he went on playing football at amateur level for Rapa Nui FK, serving after as head of the club.
+Following his retirement, he went on playing football at amateur level for Rapa Nui FK, serving after as head of the club, and another clubs such as Tungelsta IF.
 He also has kept a friendship with another Chilean footballers in Sweden such as Cristián González and Jonatan Almendra.